Viral Load, U=U and What "Undetectable" Really Means

 Does U=U apply to every type of sexual contact?

-Oral sex was already extremely low risk (see breakdown here), so U=U only reinforces how safe it becomes.
+Oral sex was already extremely low risk (oral sex guide), so U=U only reinforces how safe it becomes.
+If your question is about prevention choices after a scare, see PEP and PrEP.

 What U=U means for anxiety and relationships

 Many people panic after an encounter or obsess over symptoms like fatigue or sore throat.
-If a partner was on ART and undetectable, the data is clear: sexual transmission does not occur.
+If a partner was on ART and undetectable, the data is clear, sexual transmission does not occur.
+If your brain is looping, the fastest way out is structure, a testing plan (window periods) and a reality check on symptoms (symptoms vs fear).

 If you do not know whether a partner was undetectable or on ART, risk can still be estimated using behaviours, country prevalence, condom use and other factors.
-Our tool breaks that down in a personalised report using actual data.
+Our tool breaks that down in a personalised report using real world inputs.
+If you want to see how we combine those inputs, start with the risk calculator guide.

 Get a personalised HIV risk report